-If Firefox can't access a secure site (one that starts with https:) you will see an error page with the heading, Secure Connection Failed, and a message about the error.
-This article will describe some of these error messages.
+If Firefox can't access a secure site (one that starts with https) you will see an error page with the heading Secure Connection Failed and a message about the error.

-- For troubleshooting other error messages, see Websites don't load - troubleshoot and fix error messages.
+- To troubleshoot other error messages, see Websites don't load - troubleshoot and fix error messages.

 Table of Contents

 When a website you visit attempts to secure communication between your computer and the website, Firefox cross-checks this attempt to ensure that the certificate and the method the website is using are actually secure.
 If Firefox cannot establish a secure connection, you will see a Secure Connection Failed error page similar to the one shown below, with a description of the error, an option to report the error to Mozilla and abutton:

 The error page will also include the following information:

 - The page you are trying to view cannot be shown because the authenticity of the received data could not be verified.

 - Please contact the website owners to inform them of this problem.